Battery Collection Site Operators

 If First Nations, municipalities or other collection site operators want to collect used batteries as a service to customers or residents, they need to ensure their sites are included in a collection network.

-In order for batteries collected from a collection site to count towards a producer’s management requirements, the site must accept batteries free of charge and satisfy the following additional requirements:
+For batteries collected from a collection site to count towards a producer’s management requirements, the site must accept batteries free of charge and satisfy the following additional requirements:

 • If the battery collection site is not part of a retail location, it must accept all batteries.